sauravpradhan/CO-VID19-Android-Widget/README.md

 V1 -> Only India related info
 V2 -> Adedd Refresh button and included world wide data V3 -> UI changes and Background hue
+V4 -> Multiple Instances of the Widget with Different countries is possible